deidelma/zoltarj/README.md

 ## Key Features

 - **Topic-based organization**: Manage multiple research topics, each with its own corpus and PubMed query
+- **Topic editing & cleanup**: Rename topics, update PubMed queries, and delete topics (with document/abstract counts) directly from the GUI
 - **PDF ingestion**: Extract and chunk text from PDFs for indexing
 - **Hybrid retrieval**: Combine dense semantic search and sparse lexical search for optimal context selection
 - **PubMed monitoring**: Automatically discover new abstracts matching topic queries